 10 Salt-Free Seasonings for Flavor-Filled Meals

-With the plethora of salt-free seasonings and products lining the Savory Spice shelves it’s hard to choose just 10 of our favorites.
+With the plethora of salt-free seasonings lining the Savory Spice shelves it’s hard to choose just 10 of our favorites.
 We've left "straight spices" off the list - our herbs, paprika, onion & garlic, and peppers are great but obviously don't have salt in them.
 We've also left baking spices like cinnamon and ginger off the list since you can rest assured that those also don't have any additional ingredients (like salt).

 Instead, we're focusing on our favorite seasonings and spice blends that don't have any salt.
 Whether you’re on a salt-free diet or just trying to reduce your salt intake, here are a few top picks for salt-free seasonings that will add flavor without the added sodium.

 We call this a dry marinade because it replicates the flavor of a traditional, zesty Argentinian herb marinade in powdered spice form.
 This Argentinean blend is full of wonderful flavor, but isn't as spicy as other Latin seasonings.
 Although it can be used as a seasoning for ground beef or pork, it can also be used to make other condiments.
 We suggest trying an Argentine-inspired ketchup the next time you have a french fry craving.

 This herb-filled blend is complemented by the sharp bite of mustard and the sweet aroma of lavender.
 One of our favorite easy meals is a whole chicken rubbed with Bohemian Forest and cooked in a slow cooker on low for 6 to 8 hours.
 Get the recipe for Slow Cooker Roast Chicken.
 We also love this blend with roasted or mashed potatoes or baked white fish.